 The treatment for your itchy genitals depends on the cause.
 If you have eczema, your healthcare provider may prescribe steroid creams.
 Lichen sclerosus responds to phototherapy (light therapy).
 Antifungal medications are often prescribed for jock itch.
 Your healthcare provider will diagnose you and recommend the best treatment.

 Itchy genitals can be treated by your primary healthcare provider.
 However, if your skin condition is severe, you might want to get a referral to a dermatologist, a healthcare provider who specializes in skin.

 How can I reduce my risk of itchy genitals?

-Females should take the following steps to help avoid itchy genitals:
+Women or people AFAB should take the following steps to help avoid itchy genitals:

-- After urination or bowel movements, wipe from front to back to prevent bacteria from the anus (rectum) entering your vagina.
+- After urination or bowel movements, wipe from front to back to prevent bacteria from the anus (rectum) from entering your vagina.